perez-k/Projects_CS50x-Part_2/   Readability Level estimator (in Python) –  6.4./README.md

-# 📖 Week 6 – Readability
+# 📖 Readability Level estimator

 ### Description
 A Python program that determines the U.S. **reading grade level** of a given text using the **Coleman–Liau index**.
 The program counts the number of letters, words, and sentences to estimate how difficult the text is to read.